Prosecutors Nearly Ready to File Charges Against Phuket Tiger Disco

-PROSECUTORS NEARLY READY TO FILE CHARGES AGAINST PHUKET TIGER DISCO – At approximately 4am on the 17th August 2012 a fire broke out in the Tiger Disco on the holiday island of Phuket, Thailand, killing four people, two Thai Nationals and two Foreign Tourists due to what was first reported as a lightning strike, which was quickly ruled out, followed by a fault in the electrical system.
+PROSECUTORS NEARLY READY TO FILE CHARGES AGAINST PHUKET TIGER DISCO – At approximately 4am on the 17th August 2012 a fire broke out in the Tiger Disco on the holiday island of Phuket, Thailand, killing four people; two Thai Nationals and two Foreign Tourists, due to what was first reported as a lightning strike, which was quickly ruled out.
+It was later determined that the fire was caused by a fault in the electrical system.

 The local electrical authority quickly dispelled the theory that a lightning strike caused one of its transformers to explode, therefore resulting in the perusing fire, killing four innocent people.

 Now came the examination of the building permit and construction methods, both that mysteriously could not be found by the local authorities.
 Nothing unusual in Thailand as you can obtain any type of certificate, even a Land Title Deed to Government owned land, if you have sufficient connections and the all important amount of cash to stuff into an envelope.

 As things unfolded over the next few weeks it was determined by forensics that sub-standard and illegal materials had been used in the construction, furnishing and fixings of the disco which led to the rapid spread of the fire killing four poor innocent souls.

 Only days after the fire the Thai families affected by the loss of family members from the fire were seen photographed with the smiling CEO Piya Isaramalai along with government officials and the Governor of Phuket as he, CEO Piya Isaramalai, handed over 1,000,000 Thai Baht (approximately $30,000) as compensation for their loss and an assurance that they would not take the matter any further – in typical Thai fashion where money is the only thing that really matters they readily accepted the cash.